Sellers Chasing the ball down the road in real estate

 To read more of this long blog post with many topics, click Read More Below!!

-NOTE: Please scroll down to read the other topics in this long blog post on unusual homes, Bias and ASC, real estate market, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on VA changes, Driving vs. office time, unusual homes, mortgage origination stats, etc.